-Everything we do at ALCS, we strive to do with Godly wisdom and with excellence.
+At ALCS, we strive to do everything with Godly wisdom and with excellence.
 We are seeking God more and more — we need His wisdom as we prepare to best serve our students and you, our parents.

 Proverbs 24:3 says, “Through wisdom a house is built, and by understanding it is established.”